LagoVista/docs/Messaging/Parsing/ParsingFromBody.md

 # Parsing from Body or Payload

-In most cases you'll be pulling the content of the message from the body or payload.
-For REST type messages this will be available in POST or PUT methods other protocols you may only receive the payload.
-Once you have the body or payload you need to determine the format of the contents, is it [text](ParsingTextMessages.md) in one format or another or is it [binary](ParsingBinaryMessages.md).
+In most cases, you will be pulling the content of the message from the body or payload.
+For REST type messages, this will be available in POST or PUT methods.
+For other protocols, you may only receive the payload.
+Once you have the body or payload, you need to determine the format of the content.
+Is it [Text](ParsingTextMessages.md) in one format or another or is it [Binary](ParsingBinaryMessages.md)?